nanochess/CVBasic/README.md

 The CVBasic compiler can create programs up to 1 MB using the BANK statements (using 16K bank switching on most platforms, 8k on TI-99/4A).

-Later it was extended to support the following platforms:
+It has been extended to support the following platforms:

 * Sega SG-1000 / SC-3000  (supporting bank switching with Sega mapper)
 * MSX 1 (supporting bank switching with ASCII16 mapper)